Quintessentially English, elderflower fizz is a classic summer time drink just perfect for quenching the thirst on a warm day.

 - 1 lemon

-- 2 tablespoons white wine vinegar
+- 2 tbsp white wine vinegar

-- Strain the liquid and pour into plastic bottles leaving 2.5cm/1" headspace at top to allow for expansion.
+- Strain the liquid and pour into plastic bottles leaving 2.5cm/1" at top to allow for expansion.
 Screw tops on well!